Sampling using Adaptive Regenerative Processes: Introduction

-Instead of using a fixed regeneration distribution, the Adaptive Restore process uses at time $t$ a regeneration distribution $\mu_t$, which is adapted so that it converges to a particular distribution corresponding to the regeneration rate being as small possible.
+In this work, we consider an adaptive approach so that a far smaller regeneration rate may be used.
+In particular, instead of using a fixed regeneration distribution $\mu$, we will use at time $t$ a regeneration distribution $\mu_t$, which is adapted so that it converges to the \textit{minimal regeneration distribution} $\mu^+$.
+This distribution typically has a \textit{compact} support, and will result in a considerably more robust algorithm, thus having a similar spirit to the proposed Barker proposal of \cite{Livingstone2022}.
+We call the novel Markov process an \emph{adaptive Restore process} and the original Restore process the \emph{standard Restore process}.
+An asymptotic analysis for large dimensions is presented in Supplement~D \citep{mckimm2024sampling} to justify this strategy.
 The regeneration distribution is initially a fixed parametric distribution $\mu_0$, then as the process is generated point masses are added, so that $\mu_t$ is a mixture of a parametric distribution and point masses.
-Throughout simulation, the regeneration rate that is as small as possible is used.
+Throughout simulation, the \emph{minimal} regeneration rate is used.
+This rate is defined implicitly by a particular constant $C^+$, which need not be known explicitly.
+Thus adaptive Restore obviates the need to find a suitably large constant.

 Adaptive Restore differs from adaptive MCMC methods \citep{andrieu2008tutorial, roberts2009examples, haario2001adaptive}, since the latter adapt the Markov transition kernel used in generating the Markov chain, whilst the former adapts the regeneration distribution.

 Besides the methodological contributions of this work, from a theoretical perspective, this paper presents a novel application of the stochastic approximation technique to establishing convergence of self-reinforcing processes, as previously utilised in, say, \cite{Aldous1988, Benaim2018, Mailler2020}.
-In particular, we will adapt the proof technique of \cite{Benaim2018}---which is for discrete-time Markov chains on a compact state space---to deduce validity of our Adaptive Restore process, which is a continuous-time Markov process on a noncompact state space.
+In particular, we will adapt the proof technique of \cite{Benaim2018}---which applies to discrete-time Markov chains on a compact state space---to deduce validity of our adaptive Restore process, which is a continuous-time Markov process on a noncompact state space.
 This will be achieved by identifying a natural embedded discrete-time Markov chain, taking values on a compact subset, whose convergence implies convergence of the overall process.
-Theoretical summary and comparison are in section~\ref{subsec:summary_theory}
+Theoretical summary and comparison are provided in Section~\ref{subsec:summary_theory}.

-A secondary contribution of this article is showing that it is possible to use a Standard Restore process to estimate the normalizing constant of an unnormalized density.
+A secondary contribution of this article is showing that it is possible to use a standard Restore process to estimate the normalizing constant of an unnormalized density.